Rubber bands as clamps: super-useful, and cheap!

 In that situation, you need to work fast.
 And here’s a tip that helped a lot: rubber bands make great clamps.

 The rubber binding bands we use for gluing guitar bindings make a lot of other glue-ups faster, and they solve problems, too:

-The fingerboard glue-up at left is a Hurricane Katrina victim in our shop for restoration.
+The fingerboard glue-up above is a Hurricane Katrina victim in our shop for restoration.